 Regina Beck-Friis was a ballet dancer, a choreographer, and a dance expert.

-Regina Beck-Friis was born Regina Nordenfelt in Stockholm in 1940.
+Elisabet Regina Beck-Friis was born Regina Nordenfelt in Stockholm on January 18, 1940.
 She was the daughter of Per Nordenfelt, a doctor, and Birgitta Nordenfelt, a music teacher.
 She had two older sisters and a sister who was four yeas her junior.
 Life in the family home was marked by a great interest in music.
 Her mother ran a music school called Birgitta Nordenfelts musikskola at which her teaching was based on ancient music.
 She also highlighted the importance of the interrelated nature of the various art forms of music, dance, art, and literature.
 Regina Beck-Friis, doubtlessly influenced by her mother’s activities, attended the Kungliga Operan ballet school from 1949–1957.
 She was subsequently employed as a ballet dancer at Kungliga Operan from 1957–1982.
 Regina Beck-Friis also gave dance lessons and worked as a choreographer in addition to her profession as a dancer.
 She developed an interest in ancient dance styles at an early stage of her career.
 This interest led her, in 1962, to begin researching into ancient dance techniques with the choreographer Mary Skeaping, then head of the ballet.
 In 1963 Regina Beck-Friis married Johan Beck-Friis, a doctor.
 The couple had two daughters, born in 1965 and 1970 respectively.